 Imposter Syndrome

-It’s the persistent belief that your success isn’t really down to you - that it’s just luck, timing, or people overestimating you.
-Even when there’s clear evidence of your ability, something inside keeps saying: “You’re not as competent as they think.”
+It’s the persistent belief that your success isn’t truly yours, that it’s down to luck, timing, or other people overestimating you.
+Even when there’s clear evidence of your skills, something inside whispers: “You’re not good enough.
+You’ve fooled everyone.”

-You might find yourself overpreparing, overthinking, overworking - trying to stay one step ahead of being ‘found out’.
-And yet, no matter how much you do, it still doesn’t feel like enough.
+You might cope by over-preparing, overthinking, or overworking, trying to stay one step ahead of being ‘found out’.
+Yet no matter how much you do, it still doesn’t feel enough.

 What is Imposter Syndrome?

-Imposter syndrome is a pattern where people struggle to internalise their achievements and fear being exposed as a fraud, even when they’re objectively doing well.
+Imposter syndrome is a psychological pattern where people struggle to internalise their achievements and fear being exposed as a fraud, even when they are objectively doing well.

 -